devindazzle/SceneKitFrogger/0-For-Instructor/3-LabInstructions.markdown

 # 208: Scene Kit, Part 3: Lab Instructions

-At this point, you have the basic structure of the game set up for SCNFrogger.
+At this point, you have the basic structure of the game set up for SCNFrogger but there is no way to move the frog around the level.
+That is what you will do in the Lab.

 All the changes to the game you will make in the Lab will be in **GameScene.swift**.